Jannik Sinner wins Italian Open 2026, sets Masters 1000 records

 Key details reported by multiple sources:

-• Sinner lost the 2025 Italian Open final to Carlos Alcaraz, who is currently injured and will miss the 2026 French Open.
+- Carlos Alcaraz is injured and will not compete in the 2026 French Open.

 Points of Difference